 What are deductibles and co-insurance?

 While most of us would be familiar with the concept of insurance and how premiums work to spread risk for us, other terms like deductibles and co-insurance might be a bit more complicated to understand.

 Here’s a quick breakdown:

-Co-insurance, or co-payment as it is commonly known, is the amount that you have to co-pay or split the cost with the insurer after paying your deductible.
-It is usually calculated as a percentage; if your co-insurance is 15% then you pay 15% of the amount remaining after the deductible.
+Co-insurance, or co-payment as it is commonly known, is the amount that you will split with the insurer after paying your deductible.
+It is usually calculated as a percentage.
+If your co-insurance is 15%, then you pay 15% of the amount remaining after the deductible.

 Integrated Shield Plan Premiums